codr7/sharpl/README.md

 `T`

 ## resources
-Acquired resources may be released using `defer`.
+Acquired resources may be released on scope exit using `defer`.

 ```
 (do